-As a dividend investor, I?m always on the lookout for stocks that can boost my portfolio?s returns and, after a recent search of several industries, Algonquin Power & Utilities Corp.
+As a dividend investor, I’m always on the lookout for stocks that can boost my portfolio’s returns and, after a recent search of several industries, Algonquin Power & Utilities Corp.
 (TSX:AQN) and First Capital Realty Inc. (TSX:FCR) caught my eye.
-Let?s take a closer look at each, so you can determine if you should buy one or both of them today.
+Let’s take a closer look at each, so you can determine if you should buy one or both of them today.
+1. Algonquin Power & Utilities Corp.
+Algonquin Power & Utilities Corp., or APUC, is a North American diversified generation, transmission, and distribution utility.
+Its subsidiaries include Algonquin Power Company, which has ownership interests in 33 clean-energy facilities across Canada…

 To keep reading, enter your email address or login below.